 Dessert was this obscenity.
 Even with half the sugar it was divine (and seemingly still quite sweet).
 Silk on the tongue.
 But beware, very rich, a sliver will do y’a.
 Next time I make it I will focus on the crust which was somewhat lackluster – walnut perhaps.

 I hope you all had some fun kitchen adventures as well!

-Today, I’m recharging with this antioxidant-rich rejuvenating green tea smoothie… so delicious and full of beautiful ingredients.
+I spent all of last week reading these blender reviews and decided on one, today, I’m recharging with this antioxidant-rich rejuvenating green tea smoothie… so delicious and full of beautiful ingredients.
 Versatile too — don’t forget, there are always options, so feel free to make this lovely your own.